chunky-dev/docs/ChunkyDocs/docs/plugins/plugin_development.md

 - <a href="https://github.com/llbit/Chunky-TabMod" target="_blank">Tab Plugin Template</a>

+The Ambient Occlusion plugin and the Depth Buffer plugin use a deprecated API to add renderers to Chunky.
+The [Chunky AOV](../plugin_list#aov-plugin) plugin adds these renderers using the new API.

 [^1]: leMaik's Maven repository contains all release builds of Chunky starting with 2.3.0 as well as the nightly builds as maven snapshots.

 [^2]: Chunky doesn't support range checks yet but they may be added in the future.
 That would allow you to specify e.g. `>= 2.4.0` for compatibility with 2.4.0 or later.